LightJason/Examples/src/main/webapp/org/lightjason/trafficsimulation/html/slides/sociotechnicalsystems2.md

 ---
-## Braess Paradox: New roads not always help ...
+## Braess Paradox: New roads not always help...

 *   Adding a new road with high capacity
 *   Consider optimal "equal split" solution (SAE/SBE)